carloscabo/colz-python/README.md

 ````

 # Modifiying a HSL color component
-HSL is a better color space to be understood by humans ( [read about it here](https://en.wikipedia.org/wiki/HSL_and_HSV)).
-Some methods are provided to modify the color object based on HSL modifications.
+HSL is a better color space to be understood by humans ( [read about it here](https://en.wikipedia.org/wiki/HSL_and_HSV) ).
+Some methods are provided to modify the color object based on HSL components.
 Using this methods you will update the whole color objet properties.

 ````Python3
 c1 = Colz()